Everspace/Excellent-Homebrew-Approach/content/Artifacts/Accessory/Handwerksring/index.md

 Etched into the interior of the ring is Still Star's maker's mark, which he presses into each of upon completion of each of his workings, as a signature.

-By attuning to the ring for **3m** you:
+<attunement></attunement>

-* Are able to reflexively use **Craftsman Need No Tools** with no cost on inorganic materials like iron and stone, and may pay 3m to override this restriction.
-* Develop a minor intimacy of "I give it my all", that strengthens at the end of each story.
+Additionally, you are able to reflexively use <book r="Craftsman Need No Tools"></book> with no cost on inorganic materials like iron and stone, and may pay 3m to override this restriction for anything else.
+You also develop a minor intimacy of "I give it my all", at the beginning of each story.